Sottti/AndroidAppTemplate/README.md

     * **Test Doubles Philosophy:** The template deliberately avoids runtime mocking frameworks.
 Instead, it ships purpose-built *fakes* that behave like lightweight in-memory implementations of production contracts.
-      Examples include the fake repositories under `data` modules and the fake managers in `data/system-features`.
-This approach keeps tests fast and deterministic, encourages explicit collaboration boundaries, and allows your team to reuse the same fakes across unit, integration, and end-to-end scenarios without the brittleness often introduced by mocks. via the shared harness.
+      This approach keeps tests fast and deterministic, encourages explicit collaboration boundaries, and allows your team to reuse the same fakes across unit, integration, and end-to-end scenarios without the brittleness often introduced by mocks.

 ### 🌟 Additional Highlights